linux-kdevops/kdevops-history/docs/libvirt-storage-pool.md

 /data1-btrfs/

-To help you reflect that that partition was created with btrfs.
+To help you reflect that that partition was created with BTRFS.
 Then when configuring kdevops for this setup you are recommended to set two variables with something like the following: